-At three in the morning, Henry made it all the way to Tyson's Pub.
+At one in the morning, Henry made it all the way to Tyson's Pub.

 The lights were still on!